Dadu, Sindh: History

 During the Kalhora dynasty, Dadu and the surrounding area's fortunes flourished, the irrigation system was improved, and new canals were constructed to boost the agricultural economy of the area.
 As a result, Dadu became an important centre of trade and agriculture.
 When Kalhora rulers shifted the capital of Sindh to Hydrabad, Dadu lost its prosperity.
-In Talpur rule,the glory of Dadu further declined.
-The Talpur rulers were more focussed towards Hyderabad, Khairpur Mirs and Mirpur Khas.
+In Talpur rule, the glory of Dadu further declined.
+The Talpur rulers were more focused towards Hyderabad, Khairpur Mirs and Mirpur Khas.
 They did not pay much attention towards Dadu and surrounding areas.

+Demographics

+Population

+According to 2023 census, Dadu had a population of 188,317.

+Personalities

+Nasrullah Kalhoro Advocate, Founder Press Club Dadu, Political worker, Member Parliament, President District Bar Council Dadu.

+Apa Janat Khatonn Kalhoro, First Muslim Lady School Teacher in Dadu City, Founder Grills School Shahni Muhall Dadu.